tchbihsan/CodeFest2024/challenges/Challenge01.md

 ## Success Criteria

-1. You have successfully created a S3 bucket and attached a bucket policy to control access to your resources.
+1. You are able to launch the static web from the S3 bucket from thom AWS Console.
-2. You have successfully created 1 DynamoDB and added some test data in your database.
+2. You are able to view the data (items) added in the AWS Console.
 3. BONUS:
    - S3: Enable encryption for the bucket.
    - DynamoDB: Add TTL and enable encryption using custom key to the database.